-Malacoplakia is caused by a defect in the bacterial decomposition within phagosomes, this leads to the formation of intracellular Michaelis-Gutmann bodies (see pathology).
-The main risk factor for malacoplakia is a chronic urinary tract infection (in 90%).
-Further risk factors are immune deficiency, malignancy or other consuming systemic disease.
+Malacoplakia is caused by a defect in the bacterial decomposition within phagosomes; this leads to the formation of intracellular Michaelis-Gutmann bodies (see pathology).
+Chronic urinary tract infection is the main risk factor for malacoplakia.
+Further risk factors are immune deficiency, malignancy, or other consuming systemic disease.

 Pathology of Malacoplakia

-Typical malacoplakia lesions are whitish-gray, plaque-like protrusions of the mucosa with sometimes hemorrhagic rim.
+Typical malacoplakia lesions are whitish-gray, plaque-like protrusions of the mucosa; they may have a hemorrhagic rim.
 The lesion becomes indurated due to scarring.
-Most commonly, malacoplakia affects the urinary bladder in women, but in principle all urogenital organs might be involved.
+Most commonly, malacoplakia affects the urinary bladder in women, but in principle, all urogenital organs might be involved.